Vryheid: Education

 In 2007, Inkamana High School and Vryheid Comprehensive Secondary School were amongst several schools recognised as "historic schools".
 Funding of six million rand a year was earmarked for these two and Adams College, Ohlange High School and Inanda Seminary to make them academies focussing on Maths, Science and Technology.

 Other schools are Hoërskool Vryheid, which uses both Afrikaans and English as the medium of instruction and Hoërskool Pionier which uses Afrikaans as medium of instruction.

 Sport

 Kilian Academy, a martial arts academy instructing in the arts of Brazilian jiu-jitsu and Kickboxing, is situated in Vryheid.

 Vryheid Wrestling Academy is one of the top wrestling clubs in the province of Kwa-Zulu Natal.

 Hanami Gi-Challenge

-The Hanami Gi-Challenge (commonly known as The Challenge) is a Brazilian Jiu-Jitsu (BJJ) tournament in Africa.
-The Hanami Gi-Challenges are hosted annually by the Hanami Martial Arts, with the first Challenge hosted in 2014 at the Indoor Speedball Club Vryheid in South Africa.
-In 2015, it will be held once again in Vryheid, South Africa.
+The Hanami Gi-Challenge (commonly known as The Challenge) was a South African Brazilian Jiu-Jitsu (BJJ) tournament hosted annually by Hanami Martial Arts.
+The inaugural event was held on 27 April 2014 at the Indoor Speedball Club in Vryheid, South Africa.
+The tournament attracted competitors from across Southern Africa.

+The second Hanami Gi-Challenge took place on 26 April 2015 at Pioneer High School in Vryheid and attracted 81 Brazilian Jiu-Jitsu practitioners from across Southern Africa., including competitors associated with the Extreme Fighting Championship (EFC).
+At the time, participants described the event as one of the premier Brazilian Jiu-Jitsu tournaments in South Africa.